kirtfitzpatrick/writer-reader/README.md

 accounts and regions and it sorts out the complexity for you.

-This handles accurately labeling dependencies through the `KeyDecorator` system and it handles knowing where to fetch the dependency from through the `WrittenLocation` system.
+This handles accurately labeling dependencies through the `KeyDecorator` system and it handles knowing where to fetch the dependencies from through the `WrittenLocation` system.

 It can also be used to export dependencies via npm for use by other codebases.
-For example you could have a company wide platform that exports much of the information needed by smaller apps such as VPC ID, and then developers can import the Writers they need into their app via npm and use them via a Reader.
-And it will be strongly typed all the way through from the app to the platform.
+For example you could have a company wide platform that exports much of the information needed by smaller apps such as VPC ID, and then developers can import the Writers they need into their app via `package.json` and use them via a Reader.
+And it will be strongly typed from the app to the platform.

 ## Writer Reader Example